sasdallas/reduceOS/README.md

 **To build reduceOS, you need these packages:** `i686-elf-gcc`, `nasm`, `make`, `grub`\
 **To run reduceOS, you need these packages:** `qemu-system` (emulation), `grub2-common`, and `xorriso`

+**BEFORE ANYTHING,** run `make clean`.
+I may or may not leave build files built on my machine, and if so I apologize (really bad habit) but to prevent anything always CLEAN

 There are **two targets** available to build reduceOS for - RELEASE and DEBUG.\
 To change the target you want to build, edit the `make.config` file to have BUILD_TARGET set to either release or debug.